Sreno1/suds/Full Stack/DevOps.md

 - Define how people work together and collaborate
 - Test in low-cost, production-like environments
 - Recover from disasters by rebuilding systems quickly and reliably
+- Scalability and Flexibility
+  - Cloud platforms provide the scalability and flexibility required for DevOps workflows.
+Organizations can leverage cloud resources to scale infrastructure dynamically, accommodate varying workloads, and optimize resource utilization based on demand.
+-